Senior University Lecturer

 With my colleague Dr Helmers Helmers (University of Amsterdam), I lead the NWO project 'Maritime Archeology Meets Cultural History: The Texel Shipwreck BZN17 in Context'.

-I have published extensively on women’s history, diplomacy, and masques.
-Most recently, I have completed a monograph on early modern women spies or she-intelligencers: Invisible Agents – Women and Espionage in Seventeenth-Century Britain (Oxford: OUP, 5 July 2018).
-Key publications include The Politics of Female Households: Ladies-in-Waiting across Early Modern Europe (Leiden: Brill, 2013), edited with Birgit Houben, the first collection that seeks to integrate ladies-in-waiting into the master narrative of early modern court studies, and Courtly Rivals: Elizabeth Stuart (1596-1662) and Amalia von Solms (1602-1675) in The Hague, which appeared on the occasion of an exhibition of the same name at the Historical Museum in The Hague ('Het Haags Historisch Museum') held between 24 October 2014 and 15 March 2015.
+I have published extensively on women’s history, diplomacy, and masques, most recently, the critically acclaimed Invisible Agents – Women and Espionage in Seventeenth-Century Britain (Oxford: OUP, 2018).
+Other publications include The Politics of Female Households: Ladies-in-Waiting across Early Modern Europe (Leiden: Brill, 2013), edited with Birgit Houben, the first collection that seeks to integrate ladies-in-waiting into the master narrative of early modern court studies, and Courtly Rivals: Elizabeth Stuart (1596-1662) and Amalia von Solms (1602-1675) in The Hague, which appeared on the occasion of an exhibition of the same name at the Historical Museum in The Hague ('Het Haags Historisch Museum') held between 24 October 2014 and 15 March 2015.

 Dissemination of Research